antoni-devlin/goldsmiths-search-engine/README.md

     ./scrape.py "search term"

 This will crawl every page specified in the hardcoded sitemap, and write a list of a list of matches in the terminal.
 ## Flags
 CLI arguments are defined in parsing_definitions.py, then imported into scrape.py.
 Currently available are:

 - **-u, --Url-Filters** Lets you specify plaintext patterns to filter sitemap urls by (e.g. /ug/, /pg/, /careers/.)
 This isn't very sofisticated – it only checks whether the specified strings are present in the url, then parses it if they are.
+Use with caution.
 - **-d, --Debug** Used for debugging.
-Will print out all arguments you set, without running a search (kind of like a dry run).
+Will print out all arguments you set, without running a search (like a dry run).
 - **-po, --printoutput** Prints real-time output to terminal as well as writing it to csv.
 This replaces the .'s that usually track progress.
 - **-n, --outputname** Give a custom filename for the results csv (wrapped in quotes.)
 The .csv file extension is added automatically.

-- **-s, --sitemap** Provide a custom sitemap instead of the default one.
-Must be a path to a csv file, provided in quotes (e.g. "custom-sitemap.csv")
+It's usually better to filter a given CSV file for URLs after running your search than relying on my janky filtering logic.
+You've been warned!

 ### Custom sitemap format